xEsseax/xEsseax/README.md

 ### Hi there 👋

+I'm Daria Miagkova and I'm glad to see you here!

+---
+Data Scientist with High Energy Physics background
+- 🔭 currently working on Kaggle TitanicSpaceship challenge
+- 📫 now in Yerevan, originally from Moscow

 <!--
 **xEsseax/xEsseax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.